Zhongxing Admiral: Overview

 The Admiral SUV and pick-up was launched in 2000.
-The SUV models at launch has a top trim level high end variant featuring a hood scoop, a differently styled front bumper, extended wheel arches, chrome mirror covers, and factory white wall tires.
+The SUV models at launch have a top trim level high-end variant featuring a hood scoop, a differently styled front bumper, extended wheel arches, chrome mirror covers, and factory white wall tires.
 The interior is equipped with electric windows, a CD player, optional faux-leather seats and a rear-seat entertainment system with two DVD screens.
-Only only rear-wheel drive is available.
+Only rear-wheel drive is available.

 The vehicle’s designation of the Zhongxing Admiral starts with BQ6472.
 BQ was the vehicle code for the Zhongxing brand.
 6742 was the code for the Admiral.
 An additional last three digits is different depending on the variant.

 2005 facelift

-In 2005 the Admiral received a facelift and was considered to be the second generation model by ZX Auto which was then called the Admiral II.
-The Admiral II is available with a 4WD version, and was sold from 2005 till 2010.
+In 2005, the Admiral received a facelift and was considered to be the second generation model by ZX Auto which was then called the Admiral II.
+The Admiral II is available with a 4WD version, and was sold from 2005 to 2010.

 Zhongxing Grand Tiger

-In 2007 the Admiral pick-up received another facelift and became a standalone model renamed to Zhongxing Grand Tiger.
+In 2007, the Admiral pick-up received another facelift and became a standalone model, renamed to Zhongxing Grand Tiger.
 Only the pick-up variant is still in production.